A visit to a Mayo Clinic travel medicine clinic before you depart on an international trip can help ensure a safer, smoother experience.

 - Traveler's diarrhea counseling for prevention and self-treatment, with antibiotic prescription if needed

 - Identification of health resources in the countries you'll be visiting

 - Counseling on travel-related risks such as altitude sickness, with preventive prescriptions if needed

 - An opportunity to ask questions about the unique health and safety concerns for your travel itinerary

 You will leave your travel medicine clinic appointment with much helpful and up-to-date information.

 - Depending on where you're going and for how long, the travel clinic may recommend a routine follow-up evaluation after your return.

-- The travel clinics can treat you if you acquire an infection on the trip.
-Travel clinic staff are the Mayo experts in treating parasitic and other diseases common to tropical regions but uncommon in the United States.
+- If you return sick, the travel clinic staff members are Mayo Clinic infectious diseases experts who provide comprehensive post-travel consultations for evaluation and treatment of travel-related illness, including parasitic and other diseases common to tropical regions but uncommon in the United States.